Domain Authority – What is it and How to Improve it

 There are several different reasons for Domain Authority to fluctuate.
 That being said.
-However, it doesn’t mean that it is any less disconcerting to see your score fall.
+However, it doesn’t mean that seeing your score fall is any less disconcerting.
 Some of the most common influences include:

 High authority websites grew their links substantially.
 These impacts score by skewing the algorithm’s scaling processes.